Writer and publicist, former war journalist, expert in Slavic languages, psychologist, human rights activist and intercultural mediator.

 Her childhood in Slovakia and emigration are given their first literary treatment in a small book called Slovak Fragments (Slowakische Fragmente), Mondbuch Basel, 1982.
 The text was written for a two-hour programme on the DRS radio station.
 Together with the Guinean author Alpha Oumar Barry, she wrote a (French-German) book for young people entitled Biro und Barbara, Zytglogge Bern, 1989, which opposes racism in a poetic way.
 Her reports and stories about black-white love were published in the collection of stories Caribbean Ball (Karibischer Ball), eFeF Bern 1991.
 The love story with the title Psoriasis, My Love (Schuppenhaut), a completely revised version published by Edition Ebersbach, Berlin in 2010, tells of the hidden strangeness of the female novelist.
 Her first literary commentaries from Central and Eastern Europe after the fall of communism were published in a collection of stories with the title False Myths (Falsche Mythen), eFeF Bern, 1996.
 Her disturbing war reports about women in Chechnya were published in the anthology She-wolves from Sernovodsk, by Quell, Stuttgart 1997.
 In her last anthology The Collector of Souls, On the road in my Europe, published by Aufbau Berlin 2003, Brežná not only explores her main topic of home and strangeness again, but she leads us to an Eastern and Central Europe (as well as Chechnya) in the process of reconstruction.

-Her texts have been published in four books in Slovakia: Psoriasis, My Love, Archa 1990, Liquid Fetish, Aspekt 2005, The Best of All Worlds, Aspekt 2007 and The Thankless Stranger, Aspekt 2014.
+Her texts have been published in six books in Slovakia: Psoriasis, My Love, Archa 1990, Liquid Fetish, Aspekt 2005, The Best of All Worlds, Aspekt 2007, The Thankless Stranger, Aspekt 2014, She-Wolves from Sernovodsk, Absynt 2016, Regards of an Emigrant, Aspekt 2018.

 Her commitment to cosmopolitanism, her hope for transcultural identity, her sensual and, at the same time, analytical language open up new horizons.